NavidRohim/JMWS/notes.md

 ### LAN bugs
 - ~~Handshake fails due to new config value~~ Resolved.
 Update old config with new
-- Players cant receive share requests.
+- ~~Host cant receive share requests.~~ Resolved.

+# Bug testing
+- ~~Test if user can receive multiple requests~~ Yes
+- ~~Test if clients aside from host can receive sharing requests~~ Yes
+- ~~Test if host can share waypoints to clients~~ No.
+  - Due to the way waypoints are stored on the server.
+  - Hosts waypoints are not handled by JMWS
+  - I.E. Hosts waypoints arent stored on server which means cannot make global or share.

 # Fixed bugs
 - Fixed bug where a shared users waypoints would not be deleted if the owner deleted the waypoint via /jmws clearAll

-# Bug testing
-- Test if user can receive multiple requests